aqli-epic/epi.meta.analysis/README.md

     lists all of these additional studies for reference.

--   In cases where the same cohort is studied by different research groups at different point in time/using different methods: we have included and counted all of those studies as separate unique studies in the analysis below.
+-   In cases where the same cohort is studied by different research groups at different points in time/using different methods: we have included and counted all of those studies as separate unique studies in the analysis below.